nucypher/nucypher/docs/source/architecture/contracts.md

 * Minimum number of periods during which tokens are locked This method will return only active miners.

-In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes16, uint16, uint256, address[])`, , specifying the miner's addresses, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
+In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes16, uint16, uint256, address[])`
+, specifying the miner's addresses, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
 Payment should be added to the transaction in ETH and the amount is `firstReward * miners.length + rewardRate * periods * miners.length`.
 The reward rate must be greater than or equal to the minimum reward for each miner in the list.
 The first period's reward is not refundable, and can be zero.